phpbb-de/phpbb-ext-tou/README.md

 ## Installation

-Clone into ext/phpbbde/tou:
+Copy the content of this repository via git clone:

-    git clone https://github.com/phpbb-de/phpbb-ext-tou ext/phpbbde/tou
+    git clone https://github.com/phpbb-de/phpbb-ext-tou.git ext/phpbbde/tou

+or create the following directory structure in your phpBB-root directory:

+	ext/phpbbde/tou

+and copy the repository content to it.

-Go to "ACP" > "Customise" > "Extensions" and enable the "phpBB.de tou" extension.
+Go to "ACP" > "Customise" > "Extensions" and enable the "Terms of Use" extension.

-## Use
-If you want to change the terms of use, this is currently only possible manually.
-You will need to increase the version of the terms in the database and additionally replace the terms in the language file (ucp.php) or go to ext/phpbbde/tou/event/main.php and replace the line:

-	//$this->template->assign_var('L_TERMS_OF_USE', 'TEST');
-by

-	$this->template->assign_var('L_TERMS_OF_USE', 'TEST');

-and replace the text "TEST" by your new terms of use text.
-This avoids changing the language files.
-Note that you will have to do this change again when updating the Extension.

 ## Development